za/za.github.io/_posts/2014-07-11-pycon-apac-2014-video.markdown

 It's very nice to meet so many people who share the same interest.
 It was a very great experience for me, for being one in six-hundreds Pythonistas.
 Even, the Taiwan Pythonistas are very kind and generous.
 [Jack Tsai](http://twitter.com/jacksctsai) allowed me to stay at his place for one night in Hsinchu by the time I arrived at Taiwan Taoyuan International Airport.

 I believe in a *circle*.
 We must be in a right circle to help us improve our self.
 That's why I try consistently organizing a bimonthly [Python Indonesia](http://python.or.id) [meetup](http://www.meetup.com/Python-ID/).
-We haven't had six-hundreds Pythoneista attendees yet, having our own PyCon sure it's still a long way to go.
-But we believe with this small meetup it will make a difference, as long we can keep it consistent.
+We haven't had six-hundreds Pythonistas yet.
+Having our own [PyCon Indonesia](https://twitter.com/pyconid) sure it's still a long way to go.
+But we believe with this small meetup it will make a difference in the future, as long we can keep it consistent.

 Last words.
 Sure, I realize still need to learn and practice more about Python.
 And ... thank you for the PyCon APAC 2014 organizer for organizing such a great events.
 Thank you Jack Tsai for the hospitality.
 Thank you Tzer-jen Wei for taking me to Hualien and have [rafting at Xiuguluan River](http://za.github.io/2014/06/13/xiuguluan-river/).
 Thank you Fernando Perez and Andreas Klockner for a wonderful time spent with.